RahulSingh693/ML_Photos/README.md

 This file contains all the machine learning website photos which i have created.
-#visit diseaseai.onrender.com
+Visit at "diseaseai.onrender.com"